alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

     C --> D(DynamoDB)
   ```

-> At this moment, I only store the subscription information and if I want to send emails I have to do manually.
+> At this moment, I only store the subscription information and if I want to send emails I have to do it manually.
 However, in the future, I will automate it and I will add the option to unsubscribe (to the sent mail)
 {: .prompt-warning }

 #### Comments